NishatAhmed297/LanguageTranslatorForAndriodStudio/Readme.md

 ## ONE TIME SETUP
 1. Download and install latest [Python](https://www.python.org/downloads/) version.
-2. Open python Setup, Check the box given at the bottom of the installation window named as "Add to Path".
+2. Open python Setup, Check the box given at the bottom of the installation window named as **"Add to Path"**.
 3. Start Installation of python
 4. Now install following library just write following command in command prompt.<br/>
 	>pip install requests